sebnyberg/find-skus/README.md

 for analysis.

-The goal of this tool is to cache the results of the Azure CLI requests, then allow fast analysis to compare regions and find SKUs that match certain criteria.
+The goal of this tool is to cache the results of the Azure CLI requests, then allow fast analysis to compare regions and find SKUs matching filtering criteria.

 ## Security consideration

 This tool uses `az vm list-skus` and `az account locations`.

 Obviously I trust this tool since I wrote it myself.
-But you should really not trust tools like these to run on your own infra.
+But you should really not trust tools like these.

 > [!WARNING]
 > It is highly recommended that you create a SP with Reader access to the